mantidproject/mantid/docs/source/algorithms/LoadDNSEvent-v1.rst

 It can be set to integers between 1 and 4.
 At DNS default is 2.

-**NumberOfDetectorPixels**
+**NumberOfTubes*
-The number of pixels of the total detector.
-For the full detector at DNS with 128 tubes with 1024 pixels it is 131072.
+The number of tubes of the detector, each tube has 1024 pixels.
+The full detector at DNS has 128 tubes.
+It can be set to integers between 1 and 128.

 **DiscardPreChopperEvents**: